BertyBasset/SynthCustomControls/README.md

 ![Snapping using NumPositions](https://raw.githubusercontent.com/BertyBasset/SynthCustomControls/48155599a8dcf39e34db4a4fe09328d2da74f6f6/ReadmeImages/Snapping.png)

 ## Tick Marks
 Tick marks can optionally be shown to indicate the angle the knob has rotated through.
 By default, 11 ticks with 10 equally sized sectors are displayed.
-Tick are enabled using the `ShowTicks` property, and they can be styled using the `TickColor` and `TickWidth` properties.
+Ticks are enabled using the `ShowTicks` property, and they can be styled using the `TickColor` and `TickWidth` properties.
 When tick marks are enabled, the knob will be scaled down slightly to provide room for the ticks to be displayed.
 <Code>
 <Image>